-The Provost Scholars Program is guided by and supported by the principal leaders of the partnering institutions: Case Western Reserve University (CWRU), and the East Cleveland City School District (ECCS).
+The Provost Scholars Program is guided by and supported by the principal leaders of the partnering institutions: Case Western Reserve University (CWRU), the East Cleveland City School District (ECCS), and Ginn Academy (CMSD).

 Provost Scholars Program Leaders